Quick Highlights:

 1

-Define What Success Looks Life for You
+Define What Success Looks Like for You

 Many people start with intentions around activities without first deciding on their overall definition of success for the coming year.
 Before making resolutions, ask yourself this: